Year 4 (ages 9 to 10)

 Year 4 subjects and book lists:

-Bible lessons and Sunday Reading
+Morning Reflections and Sunday Reading

 Child should start keeping a Book of Mottoes.